alfonsograziano/italian-auctions-alert/README.md

 ### Congratulations! 🎉

 You have successfully set up the Real Estate Notification System.
-It will now monitor Italian auctions and keep you updated in real-time.
+It will now monitor Italian auctions and keep you updated daily.

+---

+Built with love from a lazy developer with the help of ChatGPT while eating a lot of Panettone